madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/browsing-podcasts.md

 - **Progress Sync**: Listening progress syncs across all pages and devices

 ### Smart Features
-- **Auto-Queue**: Option to automatically queue related episodes
 - **Resume Playback**: Return to exact playback position when switching pages
 - **Background Play**: Continue listening while browsing other content
 - **Cross-Page Actions**: Episode actions work regardless of which page you're viewing

-The browsing interface in Pinepods is designed to provide flexible, efficient access to your podcast content while maintaining consistency across different organizational views.
-Whether you prefer chronological browsing through the Feed, show-specific exploration via Podcasts, or planned listening through Queues and Saved episodes, Pinepods adapts to your listening preferences and habits.